Last updated on June 13, 2021

 Did you know that the setting you choose can make the colour of your diamond look better or worse?
-The choice of metal can not only affect the ring’s style and appearance but also make the stone appear whiter or tinted.
+The choice of metal can affect the ring’s style and appearance as well as make the stone appear whiter or tinted.
 Let’s find out how to choose the best setting for your diamond based on its colour to achieve the look you want.

 Each letter grade falls under a clearly defined range of colour appearance:

 - K-L-M – faint